Fun Raising Funds for Those in Need

 Determine your guest list

 People are generous, but we all get many invitations to donate to charities.
 Think of people who are sympathetic to your cause.
-You may not want to invite your super-conservative lawyer friend to your presidential fundraiser if you don’t share similar political views.
+You may not want to invite your super-conservative lawyer friend to your presidential fundraiser if you don’t share similar political views you can better understand with an insight from experts in law just read this.
 Also, some people may not be in the position to donate right now.
 Be sensitive to people and their financial status.
 But by the same token, I am constantly surprised by people who gift our school unexpectedly.
 Sometimes, all you have to do is ask!

 Spell it out